-Getting off the elevator on the ninth floor of Legacy Tower in Plano feels like stepping into a strange new world.
+Getting off the elevator on the ninth floor of Legacy Tower in Plano feels like stepping into a portal.
 Your eyes acclimate in a flash to the bright LEDs that shine up from the floor, out from the walls, down from the ceiling.
 The brand name “Hilti,” embedded in block lettering in the ground, is lit up under your feet.
 It feels like a corporate reimagining of being in the beyond from “2001: A Space Odyssey,” the scene in which a red-suited astronaut wanders about a Victorian bedroom that has been illuminated by a floor of stark-white LED lights.

 The tool manufacturer Hilti Group (based in Liechtenstein, a 14-hour flight across the Atlantic Ocean) moved its North American headquarters from Tulsa to Plano in 2015, in part to attract a millennial workforce.
 In doing so, it hired the global design firm Gensler to completely reimagine its space.
 All three floors prominently feature the company’s materials, more than 26,000 pieces of it: graphite-colored steel desks, light fixtures morphed from cylindrical firestop speed sleeves, 27.5-inch rods made of drill bits welded onto the stairs, 444 14-inch circular red diamond blades that jut out of the company’s logo on an upstairs wall (off the wall, they’re used to cut concrete).
 It’s a mix of open space and private alcoves.
 The offices for directors no longer hog the sun and sky on the exterior of the floorplan near the windows; those are on the inside now, allowing the natural light to flood in from the floor-to-ceiling glass.